 The Granby Police Department was established in 1959.
 The Department is responsible for the preservation of the public peace, the prevention of crime, and the apprehension of criminal violators.
 The Department serves to regulate traffic, investigate motor vehicle collisions and enforce the laws of the State of Connecticut and the municipal ordinances of the Town of Granby.

 Additionally, the Granby Police Department acts as the first responder to requests for emergency medical assistance within the Town of Granby.
 All officers are at least certified by the State of Connecticut as Emergency Medical Responders and many have advanced certification as Emergency Medical Technicians.
-Patrol vehicles are equipped with an Automatic External Defibrillatora and each officer is trained in the use of intranasal naloxone for the treatment of opioid overdose.
+Patrol vehicles are equipped with Automatic External Defibrillators and each officer is trained in the use of intranasal naloxone for the treatment of opioid overdose.

 The Police Department is staffed by: